-As a director, Alan’s work has been described as "absolutely brilliant," “imaginatively directed,” “most effective,” “gorgeous,” “maturely-realized,” and “real magic.”
+As a director, Alan’s work has been reviewed as "absolutely brilliant," “imaginatively directed,” “most effective,” “gorgeous,” “maturely-realized,” and “real magic.”
 Alan's first full production - a new production of Carlisle Floyd’s Susannah conceived and directed for the University of Texas at Austin - won First Prize in the 2007-2008 National Opera Association’s Opera Production Competition.
 In 2010, Alan created and directed an abridged touring production of The elixir of love for Tulsa Opera and remounted the same production in 2011.
 He has directed new productions of Orfeo ed Euridice for Palm Beach Opera's Resident Artist Program, Carmen at Opera in the Ozarks, The turn of the screw for the Saint Paul Chamber Orchestra, and The turn of the screw (2nd Place in the 2011-2012 NOA competition and winner of The American Prize in Opera Performance for 2013) and Roméo et Juliette at the University of Iowa.
 He made his Austrian directing debut in 2012 at the helm of Le nozze di Figaro and returned to Salzburg in 2013 to direct Don Giovanni.
 In 2013, Alan designed and directed a new production of La traviata for Center City Opera Theater (a co-production with the Gulf Coast Symphony (FL)) and led workshops of new works, Satan's bride: Maren of Vardø and A woman in morrocco.
 Committed to the building of future opera audiences and the continued growth of the art form, Alan wrote and directed a new educational show entitled A recipe for opera which toured Philadelphia-area schools.
 Alan has served on the production staffs of Central City Opera, Chautauqua Opera, Florida Grand Opera, Michigan Opera Theatre, Tulsa Opera, and joined the staffs of New York City Opera and Green Mountain Opera Festival in 2013.
 Alan joined the staff of Seattle Opera for their 50th anniversary season and was appointed Director of the Emerging Artist Program at Green Mountain Opera Festival beginning 2014.